ron2015schmitt/Mathematiques-old/doc/about/README.md

 # 1. About

-The goal of the Mathématiques project is to provide an extensive and user-friendly framework for computationally-efficient numerical computation and computataional science.

 Development for this project originally took place during the years 2003-2008

-The code resurrected in 2019, improved, and uploaded to github.
+The code resurrected in 2019, improved, and put on github.

-The code uses a form of C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) called [expression templating](https://en.wikipedia.org/wiki/Expression_templates).

-Mathématiques provides computational efficiency and a memory usage on par with C/Fortran.
+The code uses a form of C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) called [expression templating](https://en.wikipedia.org/wiki/Expression_templates), the library provides computational efficiency on par with C/Fortran.

 *Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.